Is a heat pump electricity tariff cheaper in the UK?

 Whole-of-market comparisons

-Compare across a wide range of UK home energy tariffs, including options that may suit heat pump usage patterns.
+Compare across a wide range of UK home energy tariffs, including reduced-rate and time-of-use options that may suit heat pump usage patterns.

 Tariff fit, not just headlines

-We focus on total cost drivers: peak/off-peak rates, standing charges, and realistic usage timing.
+We focus on total cost drivers: peak/off-peak rates, standing charges and realistic usage timing — all benchmarked against the current price cap.

 Straightforward switching support